2026

 Useful Information

-Fabuloso – Pride in The Park
+Pride on The Park

-Saturday 5th & Sunday 6th August 2023, Postcode BN1 6SD
+Saturday 1st & Sunday 2nd August 2026, Postcode BN1 6SD

-The ground is parkland, mainly grass and on a slight incline with uneven in places.
+The ground is parkland, mainly grass and on a slight incline and uneven in places.
 The site may be muddy, water-soaked or dusty depending on the weather – it is not a stadium and does not have hard-standing or dedicated seating areas.
 The postcode for the event is BN1 6SD

 Spaces on the Wheelchair Viewing Platform must be pre-booked and if you are allocated a space, this will be available for you to use all day.
 The Wheelchair Viewing Platform is strictly for access customers in a wheelchair plus one PA only.
-If you require additional carers please contact us to discuss your requirements.

-The other will be dedicated to those who need a safe space away from main crowds and are unable to stand for long periods of time, but do not require the use of a wheelchair or mobility scooter (Seated).
-One chair will be provided for the applicant and a space for your PA to stand next to you is provided in the Seated Ground Level Viewing Area.
+This viewing area is for people who need a safe space away from main crowds and are unable to stand for long periods of time, but do not require the use of a wheelchair or mobility scooter.
+One chair will be provided for the applicant and 1 PA.
+These spaces must be pre-booked and if you are allocated a space, the space will be available for you to use all day.

 Assistance Dogs